Recommendations

 Senior Film Conservator

-In the vast archive of Crime cinema, Soldiers and Women stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1930 landscape.
+In the vast archive of Mystery cinema, Soldiers and Women stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1930 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1930 manage to capture to explore the darker corners of the human condition with cinematic excellence.